 Dear ALERT members,

 Please find attached our Spring 2023 Newsletter.
 This newsletter sums up the activities of ALERT Geomaterials in the past year, and presents the new activities taking place in Aussois in the end of September.

 The newsletters of recent years can be found in the archive.

 See you soon in Aussois !

-Please see the attached announcement for further details and visit the website of the workshop.
+Please see the attached file for further details.